humdrum-tools/humdrum-documentation/guide/ch27/index.md

 Alternatively, we might amalgamate words so they form sentences, or at least phrases.
-Puntuation marks provide a convenient marker for ending the amalgamation process carried out by **context**.
+Puntuation marks provide a convenient marker for ending the amalgamation process carried out by <span class="tool">context</span>.
 In the following command, we have defined a regular expression with a character-class containing all of the puntuation marks.
 The output from this command will display all punctuated phrases (one per line) that contain the